Todd Pratt: Philadelphia Phillies

 Pratt was not on Baltimore's 40-man roster and was instead assigned to the roster of the Rochester Red Wings.
-Given his years of experience in the minor leagues without being on a Major League 40-man roster Pratt was still eligible for the Rule V Draft and was taken by the Philadelphia Phillies.
+Given his years of experience in the minor leagues without being on a Major League 40-man roster Pratt was still eligible for the Rule 5 draft and was taken by the Philadelphia Phillies.
 Pratt played in Spring Training in 1992 and was competing for a job as the backup to Darren Daulton, but lost out to Steve Lake.
-Pratt had signed with Baltimore on November 13, 1991, to provide depth at the catching position and nothing more, while the 1991 Rule V Draft took place on December 9, 1991, making Pratt a signee of little importance who'd only been in the Baltimore organization for a little more than three weeks during the off-season.
+Pratt had signed with Baltimore on November 13, 1991, to provide depth at the catching position and nothing more, while the 1991 Rule 5 draft took place on December 9, 1991, making Pratt a signee of little importance who'd only been in the Baltimore organization for a little more than three weeks during the off-season.
 When Philadelphia cut Pratt they offered him back to Baltimore but the Orioles organization showed little interest in re-acquiring the minor league veteran.
 Philadelphia considered releasing Pratt, but still felt he had a lot of upside and decided that too much catching was not a bad thing.
 Being thin at the AA level, the Phillies sent Pratt to the Eastern League to serve as the everyday catcher.
 Pratt finally managed to find his swing after his eighth season in the minors, however, batting .333 with a .530 slugging percentage.
 This performance earned him a promotion to the International League at the midway point of the season, where he finished out the minor league campaign by hitting .320 with a .576 slugging percentage, giving him combined season totals of a .327 batting average and a .553 slugging percentage.
 When rosters were expanded in September Pratt's contract was purchased by the Phillies, finally allowing him to reach the major leagues after eight seasons in the minors.
 Pratt played 16 games as the third catcher for the Phillies in September and batted .283.

 Pratt won a job on Philadelphia's roster in Spring Training of 1993 as the backup to Daulton.
 He played 33 games and batted .287 in 1993, helping the Phillies win the National League East and topple the Atlanta Braves in the NLCS to take home the NL pennant, though they lost in six games to the reigning Toronto Blue Jays in the World Series.

 Pratt served as Philadelphia's backup to Daulton again in 1994 and had played in 25 games when players struck in August.
 Pratt's performance was poor however, batting only .196 in limited action.
 The Phillies were not playing well at the time of the strike and hoped to improve after playing resumed.
 The strike, however, dragged on and the rest of the season, the postseason, and eventually the World Series were all cancelled.
 The Phillies decided to make several changes in the off-season as the strike dragged on, and Pratt was non-tendered, making him a free agent.